 Heated floors offer a clean and efficient means of heating your home.
 Radiant heat originates at your feet, so luxurious warmth is slowly transferred throughout the room with very little - if any - wasted energy.
 The comfort provided by radiant floor heating systems is unique, and truly must be experienced to be fully appreciated.
 Heated floors are especially beneficial in rooms where small children spend much of their time playing on or near the floor.

 The two technologies of floor heating systems are electric and hydronic.
 Electric heated floors typically utilize thin, electric heat resistance cable.
 Hydronic floor heating systems use a boiler to heat specially treated water that is pumped through a closed loop of special plastic PEX tubing installed below the floor's surface.

 Both systems rely on a network of heating elements installed beneath the surface of the floor, controlled by a thermostat that coordinates with sensors to keep the floors at optimum temperature.
 Sensors are available that sense room temperature as well as floor temperature, depending on your system.
 But which system (electric or hydronic) is best for your floor heating needs?
 Generally, electric floor heating systems are the most practical and flexible choice for most projects, especially for small sized rooms or to complement existing heating systems.
 Because hydronic radiant heat systems require a mechanical room with a boiler, manifold, and pumps, the initial installation can be costly.

 Hydronic and electric radiant heated floor systems share three main components: a heating element (electric resistance cable, or PEX tubing for hydronic systems), a contactor/control center, and an activation device (thermostat, timer, etc.).

 Electric radiant heat systems feature fast response times.
 The radiant heating cables can heat a floor in 30 to 60 minutes.
 Another attractive feature of electric heated floors is that they are silent and installed under the floor, making them virtually "invisible".

-Hydronic radiant heating systems use a boiler to heat a specialized mixture of water and propylene glycol that is pumped through the embedded loops of PEX cable.
+Hydronic radiant heating systems use a boiler to heat a specialized mixture of water and propylene glycol that is pumped through the embedded network of PEX tubing.
 This usually takes a little more time to heat the same area.